zmeers/ggparliament/README.md

 We might need to make our own theme...
 I think theme_void() + theme(legend.postion = 'none') might work...
 Thoughts?

+## Hanging seats
+Germany and New Zealand have [hanging seats](https://www.bloomberg.com/graphics/2017-how-germany-forms-government/) where a party's share of the local-representative vote exceeds its percentage of the party vote.
+This results in extra seats and the folks at Bloomberg draw them as hollow seats in the link above.
+No reason we can't do the same - we would need to clone the original layers, then plot a hollow shape over the top, removing the bottom layers in the process (i.e. similar to `geom_electoral_quotas()` or `geom_women_in_parliament()`).

 ## Women in parliament